How Much Does a Book Cover Cost?

 Well, as with most things in life, there isn't a true one answer but let's break it down.

-Prices for a book cover vary between $25-$950 depending on the level of customization, quality, and experience of the designer.
+How much does a book cover cost can vary between $10-$950 depending on the level of customization, quality, and experience of the designer.
 Before deciding on how much you’re going to pay want, you need to think your overall marketing budget of the goal of the book.

 Let's dig into our options within this range.